sdnproject2026/Shadow-Diplomacy-Network/README.md

+> Notes:

-> Note: see "Breaking News" for "pre-release" additions
+> See "Breaking News" for "pre-release" (ZIP) additions

 > See sub-directories for "Fellow Travelers" content and references.

+> Create an "Issue" to get your data processed, listed, referenced.

 > See "Sent" for email distribution campaign history and lists